dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * DJI (Flamewheel series, S series) or third party airframes
-* DJI (Lightbridge 2) or third party wireless communication links The flight controllers can be used with and DJI or third part airframe to create an aircraft.
+* DJI (Lightbridge 2) or third party wireless communication links
-* DJI Cameras (X3, X5, X5R - when using Lightbridge 2), and/or third party cameras
+* DJI Cameras (see [table](#supported_products) below), and/or third party cameras
 * Third party batteries

 ### Cameras

 DJI provides a number of gimbal mounted cameras that can be swapped between aircraft or used in conjunction with DJI's flight controllers and wireless links.
-Cameras that are compatible with M100, M600, M600 Pro, A3 and N3 include
+Cameras that are compatible with M100, M600, M600 Pro, A3 and N3 are detailed in this [table](#supported_products)

-* Zenmuse X3
-* Zenmuse X5
-* Zenmuse X5R

 ## Components